k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/03_fabric_commonDB_flow.md

 This means that in a distributed environment (Fabric Cluster) each Fabric node contains all common tables within this single file.
 In case of parallel transactions on common tables, the first node to commit the change updates the table.

-Scenari:
+Example:
-Node 1 and Node 3 wish to modify table T5 of commonDB, assuming that table T5 is in-sync across all nodes.
+Node 1 and Node 3 wish to modify table T5 of commonDB with the same update, assuming that table T5 is in-sync across all nodes.
 If Node 3 commits its update first then table T5 will be first updated by Node 3 and all other nodes will subsequently update their tables using the message published by Node 3.

+Node 1 and Node 3 wish to modify table T5 of commonDB with a different update, assuming that table T5 is in-sync across all nodes.
+All nodes will catch up with the update messages published by Node 1 and Node 3.

+Note: The publishing Node also updates its own commonDB table after reading the very message it published on Kafka.

 ## Synchronization modes